 At the moment the Defence Health Directorate is reviewing how medics are to be trained and prepared to meet the operational needs of the NZDF.
 Once the trade training pathway is established, you will be provided with academic support and clinical placements, allowing integration of theory and class work with the challenge of real time medical practice and experience.

-On completion of formal (tertiary) training, medics return to Devonport to begin their employment in the diverse and exciting field of naval medicine.
+On completion of formal training, Medics return to Devonport to begin their employment in the diverse and exciting field of naval medicine.
 Here you will be trained in the specific maritime nuances that come with being a medic at sea.
-The medic training programme is an exceptional opportunity; you will be studying for your qualifications whilst being paid by the Defence Force, you are obtaining an internationally recognised tertiary education through a reputable tertiary provider, and you have the opportunity to study further throughout your career.

 Further Navy training will be provided throughout your career in both areas of medicine and leadership skills.